Guga-TM/gke-static-node-ip/README.md

+## App components

+### Controller

+Runs on each node when IP needs to be controlled.
+Sends requests to Fixer.

+### Fixer

+Runs on the nodes except the ones for which IP needs to be controlled.
+Sends requests to Google API to delete wrong IP and set desired IP.

-### GCP Permissions required to run this application
+## GCP Permissions required to run this application
 - compute.instances.addAccessConfig
 - compute.instances.deleteAccessConfig
 - compute.instances.get